BRILLIANCE EVEN AS BEATLES BREAK

-When Gary Hall, arguably Britain´s greatest songwriter, wrote a survivor´s guide, Living Life Without Loving The Beatles (left) he made a cogent, if opinionated, case that we had perhaps over-rated the Fab Four.
-I read his criticisms as primarily being an accusation that the Liverpool group were neither fair nor foul.
+When Gary Hall, arguably Britain´s greatest songwriter, wrote a survivor´s guide, Living Life Without Loving The Beatles he made a cogent, if opinionated, case that we had perhaps over-rated The Beatles.
+I read his criticisms as primarily being an accusation that the Liverpool group were fair nor foul.
 Gary found it difficult to reconcile their rock tracks with the sing-along music hall sounds of Penny Lane.
 He seemed to think that The Beatles actually said very little in their songs and that their music was more derivative than critics would have us believe.
 In fact I was never sure if his book was more a swipe at rock critics of whom I, notwithstanding being a friend with Gary over a number of years, was one.
 He never referred to me as a critic, however.
-I was always, he said, ´another back seat driver!´ So, come follow your art down sidetracks & detours back to where it all ended.
+I was always, he said, ´a back seat driver!´ So, come follow your art down sidetracks & detours back to where it all ended.
 You can drive !

 I had some sympathy for Gary.
-He was the leader and the focal point of Gary Hall And The Stormkeepers when I first met him but it is perhaps significant that their title always sounded divisive rather than unifying.
-In the period in which Gary subsequently followed a solo career for a number of years he was arguably writing the best songs around; A Long Way From Home was certainly a more nuanced and comprehensible song than Strawberry Fields.
-It has become increasingly difficult to obtain recordings by the band, and although the album shown right is still featured by Amazon they declare that no stocks are currently available and that they cannot promise to carry the item in future.
-Nevertheless, a customer review, obviously written some years ago, says ´This album shows the full range of what Gary and the band can do, from soul searching ballads where Gary can make a grown man cry, to rock and roll for grown ups.
-Mark Williamson on guitar is a real treat for the ears.
-Nine tracks penned by Gary shows he is one of Uk’s BEST up and coming singer/song writers one track (travelin shoes) co-written with Steve Young´.
-The fact that Gary could collaborate with writers like Steve Young, who wrote Seven Bridges Road. recorded by The Eagles, is indicative of his standing.
+He was the leader and the focal point of Gary Hall And The Stormkeepers when I first met him but it is perhaps significant that the title always sounded divisive rather than unifying.
+In the period in which Gary subsequently followed a solo career for a number of years he was arguably writing the best songs around- A Long Way From Home was certainly a more nuanced and comprehensible song than Strawberry Fields.

 ´I’m scared of me being the boss,´ says Paul McCartney after a Beatles rehearsal. ´And have been, for like, a couple of years´.